Let's Develop the Dungeon

 "Idiot, this side too… h-hiii, uwaaah!"

 They were pushed off and fell.
 Simple as that.
-The four who had been too focused on the collapsing footholds and were late to escape were pushed off by the stone wall golems and fell through the open center… In terms of floors, from the second above-ground floor to the third underground floor.
-Even though they were already partway down, those four people plunged through four floors' worth of open shaft at maximum speed and became red splatter marks that would definitely need mosaics when they hit the floor.
+The four who had been too focused on the collapsing footholds were late to escape.
+Shoved off by the stone wall golems, they plummeted through the open shaft… from the second above-ground floor to the third underground floor.
+Even though they were already partway down, those four people shot through four floors' worth of open shaft at top speed and became red stains that would definitely need mosaics when they hit the bottom.

-The DP we gained was about the amount from four E-Rank adventurers… Hmm, so it doesn't double even when we take them out while they're trapped.
+The DP we gained was about the amount from four E-Rank adventurers… Hmm, so it doesn't double even if we take them out while they're trapped.

 But still… ugh, this is worse than I expected.
 I've been slaughtering bandits since coming to this world, so I don't feel guilty at this point.
-But it looks awful.
+But visually, it's rough.
 Maybe because of the weight of their armor, all four of them went headfirst and burst open.
 Gross.
 This is the kind of thing even late-night anime would black out with shadows.
 Blech, I can't eat meat today…

-"…… No, look.
-The walls have already retracted… The timing surprised us, but the speed they came out wasn't that fast.
+"… … No, look.
+The walls have already retracted… We panicked because it was so sudden, but the speed they came out wasn't that fast.
 And there were gaps when they extended.
-If we rush through all at once, or climb over the extended walls, we should be able to make it.
-Though we ended up getting chased down to the bottom."
+If we rush through all at once or climb over the extended walls, we should be fine.
+Though we did end up getting chased all the way to the bottom."

 … Six remaining.
-As expected, the commander types are unharmed.
+As expected, the higher-ranking ones are unharmed.

-They were collecting usable equipment and valuables from the corpses.
+They were collecting intact equipment and valuables from the corpses.
 What amazing mental fortitude.
 I could learn from that.

 "I'm sorry, I could only push off four of them."

 "No, this is just right.
-Rather, it's impressive you got four of them… Six more left.
-Let's have them join us for combat training."
+It's impressive you even got four… Six left.
+Let's have them help with our combat training."

 I deployed a haniwa golem at the top of the spiral staircase.
-It was a normal one, originally meant to be a boss but never got its turn—a sad existence.
-I had this cavalry-type haniwa golem slowly make footsteps as it descended the spiral staircase.
+A normal one that was originally meant to be a boss but never got its turn.
+A sad existence.
+I had the cavalry-type haniwa golem slowly make footsteps as it descended the spiral staircase.

 "Oh, this is the door at the bottom, huh.
 It's red.
 Alright, let's head back.
 How many steps were there?"

 "… It was 160.
-Whether or not to include the top and bottom steps is… wait, commander.
+Whether that includes the top and bottom is… wait, commander.
 Something's coming down.
-At least Unique-level."
+At least Unique-class."

 "From above?
 Where did it come from? … Can we take it?"

-"No idea, it's a shape I've never seen before.
+"No idea.
+It's a form I've never seen before.
 Too many unknowns.
 Stay on guard."

 The haniwa golem was an armored golem mounted on a golem horse.
-Its face was a haniwa.
-The concept was a soldier that protects my peaceful sleep.
+With a haniwa face.
+Its concept was a soldier that protects my peaceful sleep.

-Normally I have it roam around on auto, but right now Niku is giving it instructions and piloting it.
+Normally I have it patrol on auto, but right now Niku was giving it instructions and piloting it.

 "Then first, I will demonstrate, so please watch."

-The haniwa golem had been carefully descending step by step… but the moment the surviving six assumed battle stances, it leaped down through the open center.
+The haniwa golem had been carefully descending step by step… but the moment the surviving six assumed battle stances, it leaped down through the open shaft.

-Normally it should have ambushed them before being noticed, but this time was for training Rei and the other newcomers in golem piloting, so I had Niku—who had already become a complete veteran pilot—demonstrate.
+Normally you'd want to ambush them before being noticed, but this time was for training Rei and the other newcomers in golem piloting, so I had Niku, who had by now become a complete veteran pilot, demonstrate.

-Using the horse portion's legs fully to absorb the landing impact, it drew the magic sword golem naginata from its back in a smooth motion.
+Using the horse portion's legs fully to absorb the landing impact, it smoothly drew the magic sword golem naginata from its back.
 The armored golem was about 1.5 times larger than an ordinary human, with a horse golem scaled to match.
-This size difference was quite intimidating.
+The sheer size difference was quite intimidating.

 Despite being surrounded by six armed people, the golem showed no agitation.
-As if it had eyes in the back of its head—actually, since we were watching through the monitor, there were no blind spots—the tense atmosphere froze everyone in place.
+As if it had eyes in the back of its head (well, since we were watching through the monitor, there really were no blind spots), the tension was so thick that nobody could even inch forward.

 "Here I go."

-Two people whose reactions were delayed by surprise at the horse golem's charge had everything below the knees cleanly severed off, slipping and tumbling to the ground.
+Two people whose reactions were delayed by the horse golem's charge had everything below the knees cleanly sliced off.
+They slid and crumpled to the ground.

 "It huuurts!!
 Commander!
 Help meee!"